openvstorage/volumedriver/README.md

 Building
 --------

-The simplest way to build the volumedriver is using our [dockerised build process](doc/build_with_docker.md).
-Should you want to do a manual build, details are in the [manual building](doc/manual_building.md) document.
+The simplest way to build the volumedriver is using our [dockerised build process](doc/build_with_docker.md) that uses a clean container to hold build prerequisites, preventing conflicts with already installed software on your development machine.
+Should you do want to do a manual build, details are in the [manual building](doc/manual_building.md) document.